thruston/tex-tristram/README.md

 you may think I have wrongly called out some of those that I have marked.
 The originals I used are the scanned copies linked above.

-I have not attempted to mark every variation of spelling -- only those where the mis-spelled word is obviously wrong -- one source to check these is Johnson's Dictionary (available online) which came out in 1755.
+I have not attempted to mark variations of spelling -- only those where the mis-spelled word is obviously misprinted.
 I've also ignored the more or less random variation between -ic and -ick suffixes, and the "grocer's apostrophes" that abound -- with the exception of "it's" which occurs exclusively (but not consistently) in Vol. VII and Vol. VIII

 ### Vol. I - 1760 Dodsley

 - p.16, last line  "ate very" --> "at every"
 - p.20, lines 7,8  "left it, seems," --> "left, it seems,"
-- p.27, at the bottom -- catch-word "form," has unwanted comma ","
+- p.27, at the bottom -- catch-word "form," has unwanted comma
-- p.65, 2nd from bottom   "enew" --> "enow" ?
-- p.151, lines 1,2  "irresistable" --> "irresistible" ?
+- p.35, line 16  "uudoubtedly" --> "undoubtedly", compositor confused u and n
+- p.56, at the bottom -- catch-word "folly:" but next page text has "folly;"
+- p.166, line 9  "ofter" --> "after", compositor confused o and a

 ### Vol. II - 1760 Dodsley

-- Nothing obviously wrong in this volume.
+- p.64, line 15  opening parenthesis in italic, but closing in roman type
+- p.75, line 2  "aliks" -->  "alike", compositor confused s and e

 ### Vol. III - 1761 Dodsley